openwebdocs/project/impact-report-2021/README.md

   - updated thousands of pages to simplify the markup and make it Markdown-compatible.

-As of October 13, 2021, 9,656 / 1,0016 open Web
+In October we finished converting MDN pages to Markdown, with the exception of a few pages which we intend to migrate off MDN in the near future.

-documentation pages are in Markdown, including all the JavaScript, CSS, Web/API, SVG and HTML documentation.
-We expect the process to be completed in October.
+We think this project has made it very much easier to write MDN documentation, both for experienced writing staff and for volunteers.

-### Integrating W3C data into MDN and BCD
+#### Integrating W3C data into MDN and BCD

 Open Web Docs drives the inclusion of data into documentation, creating and enhancing existing data, and making such